 09:30 - 10:00

-Registration and Coffee - Foyer, Conference Centre
+Registration and coffee in the foyer, Conference Centre

 The event will start at 10:00 sharp in the main Auditorium.